autoreduction/queue-processor/Documentation/Technical Documentation.md

 #### utils.py

+This contains utilities related to the models found within reduction_viewer.

+* **StatusUtils** - A helper function to get status models back for either Queue, Processing, Completed or Error.
+This utility wraps all calls in a `get_or_create` call to remove the need of pre-populating the database with these values.
+* **InstrumentUtils** - A helper function to get Instrument models back for the provided name.
+If an instrument matching the name isn't found, one is created prior to return.

 ### reduction_variables

 All models and logic related to run/instrument variables are found within this app.

 #### models.py

+* **ScriptFile** - Contains the binary text and filename of a reduction script.
+* **InstrumentVariable** - Stores variables for a single instrument with either a starting run number or an experiment reference number.
+Variables can either be standard or advanced, as indicated by the `is_advanced` boolean.
+* **RunVariable** - Stored variable for a specific run job, upon first reduction run version these will be populated by the matching instrument variables (based on either experiment reference number or run number, in that order), re-run jobs will use the values the user enters.

 #### utils.py

+This contains utilities related to the models found within reduction_variables.

+* **VariableUtils** -
+* **InstrumentVariablesUtils** -
+* **ReductionVariablesUtils** -
+* **MessagingUtils** -

 ## Templates